Colsai/scott_data606/README.md

 </tr>
 </table>

-To begin our journey into utilizing topic modeling, we are looking for two sets of text data: **work plans** and **reports**.
+To begin our journey into utilizing topic modeling to provide insights into public-facing text data, we are looking for two sets of text data: **work plans** and **reports**.
 The data for the text and reports data were taken from the HHS OIG Work Plan, the Office of Inspector General's website that contains all of OIG's publically-declared audits, evaluations/inspections.

 While all active items are available on [HHS OIG Work Plan Active Table](https://oig.hhs.gov/reports-and-publications/workplan/active-item-table.asp), we are looking for *all items* available on the work plan (publically-facing).
 After digging into some of the work plan's implementation, we can source this data from utilizing the HTML address patterns for previously-completed items as well as current items with the *requests* and *beautifulsoup* packages.
 The logic and methodology is explained as follows: